 Inside: Read this book about Guatemalan worry dolls with your kids and have them make their own Guatemalan worry dolls to help calm their anxiety and address their worries.

-This book was perfect for my 6 year old.
-We had an illuminating discussion about our worries after we read it, and she shared with me stories from night that she had never told me (like when Grandma and Grandpa stayed the night, and she thought she saw Grandpa’s hat moving by itself at night!).
+This book was perfect for my 6-year-old.
+We had an illuminating discussion about our worries after we read it, and she shared with me stories from the night that she had never told me (like when Grandma and Grandpa stayed the night, and she thought she saw Grandpa’s hat moving by itself at night!).

 I highly recommend the book with one caveat.
 The title!
 It is not SILLY to worry.
 That annoys me.
 I want my daughter to feel okay about her worries and feel heard and not feel like she is silly for worrying!
 I downplayed the title a lot when I read it to my girls.

 The book even has a nice snippet of information about the history and cultural use of Guatemalan worry dolls.

 Worry dolls are also called trouble dolls and originate from Guatemala.
 You tell your worry to the doll and put it under your pillow.
 The worry doll takes the worry from you and helps you sleep more peacefully.

 When I was younger, I had a set of Guatemalan worry dolls that I used to put under my pillow, and I loved them.
 They were so cute, and it gave me some comfort to tell my worries to them even though I never believed they actually would take away my worries.

 You can buy worry dolls on Amazon for cheap!
 I’m planning on getting some for my daughter to see if she wants to use them at night to make her feel better.